In this review, we’ll see if the Garry Kasparov MasterClass on Chess lives up to its promises and delivers a course worthy of your time and money.

 How much does Garry Kasparov’s MasterClass cost?

-If you want to take Garry Kasparov’s MasterClass, it’ll cost you $180 per year (or as MasterClass puts it: $15 per month paid annually).
-The price may seem steep, however, the $180 subscription gives you access to all of the MasterClass courses.
-For comparison, the chess.com diamond subscription is also $15 a month but is limitted to only chess.
+The price may seem steep, however, the subscription gives you access to all 150+ MasterClass courses.
+For comparison, the chess.com diamond subscription is also $15 a month but is limited to only chess.

 Plus, you have to remember that each MasterClass is someone’s lifetime of work distilled into well-organized and enjoyable video content.
 In other words, if it turns out the Garry Kasparov MasterClass isn’t for you, chances are you’ll find other MasterClasses you do enjoy.